Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

 give you a number and ask you to solve the factorization problem, I'm asking you to find a (non-trivial) factor of that number.

-*Deciding* a problem means that I give you solution and I'm asking you if the solution is correct.
+*Deciding* a problem means that I give you a solution and I'm asking you if the solution is correct.
 For the factorization problem, I'd give you two numbers and ask you to verify that the second is a factor of the first.